 What you pay for homeowners insurance in Chicago will depend on the insurance company you get your policy through.
 Allstate offers the most affordable home insurance in Chicago, at just $1,243 per year.
 This compares favorably to the city’s average homeowners premium of $1,620.

-Have a look at the cheapest insurance companies in Chicago, Illinois to find the best home policy for your needs.
+Have a look at the lowest-cost insurance companies in Chicago, Illinois, below, then check our guide to the Top Home Insurers to find the best home policy for your needs.